kognise/obsidian-aviation/FAR/Volume 4/A Economic regulations/0223 Free and reduced-rate transportation.md

 \(a\) Each carrier shall maintain at its principal office a list containing all of that carrier's affiliates, showing the exact relationship of each affiliate to the carrier.

-\(b\) No pass may be issued under §223.22(a) to a director, officer, employee, or members of their immediate family, of any affiliate, unless that affiliate is on the list required by paragraph (a) of this section.
+\(b\) No pass may be issued under [[Volume 4/A Economic regulations/0223 Free and reduced-rate transportation.md#§223.22   Other persons to whom free and reduced-rate transportation may be furnished.|§223.22]](a) to a director, officer, employee, or members of their immediate family, of any affiliate, unless that affiliate is on the list required by paragraph (a) of this section.

 \(c\) The list required by paragraph (a) of this section shall be furnished to the Department upon request.